 Faculty Michael Wallace

 This course is designed to investigate the contemporary applications of color in photography while developing a working knowledge of color theory in relationship to photographic practice.
 The course includes a wide range of color-based practices and techniques as well an exploration of subtractive and additive color as they pertain to digital and chemical photographic processes.
-Studio lighting and the interaction between light, pigmentation, and photographic materials, will also be covered.
-This course will be of special interest to illustration, drawing and painting students.
-Note: This is a required course for Photography Majors.
-3 credits.
+The interaction between light, pigmentation, and photographic materials, will also be covered.
+This course is required for Photography majors and is open as an elective to other students.
+Offered fall.

 Digital Photo Imaging I